-We are the premier chamber orchestra in New York that performs new works juxtaposed with the classical repertory on every program, as a means of bringing diverse audiences together in appreciation of serious orchestral music.
-When we filed for non-profit incorporation in 2013, we engraved within our official mission the commitment to showcase music of living composers on every regular season concert.
+Spectrum Symphony of New York is the premier chamber orchestra in New York that performs new works juxtaposed with the classical repertory, as a means of bringing diverse audiences together in appreciation of serious orchestral music.
 On occasion, we have also performed concerts to raise funds for important charitable causes in our home, New York City.

-In 2017 we held our first annual Young Artist Concerto Competition, in which we present the first-place winner in concert as soloist with our orchestra.
+In 2017 we held our first annual Young Artist Concerto Competition, in which we presented the first-place winner in concert as soloist with our orchestra.

 Among our accomplishments, Spectrum performed J.S.
-Bach with chorus in the 9/11 Memorial Concert presented by the Lutheran Disaster Response, in January 2012 we re-formed as a full symphony orchestra for a concert to raise funds for the West Park Presbyterian Church restoration, and in November 2012 we performed the Faure Requiem to raise funds for Sandy hurricane victim relief for New York Cares, Inc., also with Steven Graff, DMA, piano soloist performing Mozart’s concerto no. 20.
-Besides bringing our audiences fresh interpretations of the classic masterworks, we have performed newer works by composers such as Prof. Bruce Saylor, David Biedenbender, and Anthony Iannaccone; and premieres of works by Philip Wharton, Lev Zhurbin (Ljova), JunYi Chow, Peter Alexander, Russell Courter, Jack Jarrett, Nicolas Repetto, and Balint Karosi.
+Bach with chorus in the 9/11 Memorial Concert presented by the Lutheran Disaster Response; in January 2012 we re-formed as a full symphony orchestra for a concert to raise funds for the West Park Presbyterian Church restoration, and in November 2012 we performed the Faure Requiem to raise funds for Sandy hurricane victim relief for New York Cares, Inc. Besides bringing our audiences fresh interpretations of the classic masterworks, we have performed newer works by composers such as Prof. Bruce Saylor, David Biedenbender, and Anthony Iannaccone; and premieres of works by Philip Wharton, Lev Zhurbin (Ljova), JunYi Chow, Peter Alexander, Russell Courter, Jack Jarrett, Nicolas Repetto, and Balint Karosi.
 Notably, in 2016 we performed the world premiere of the full length opera by Deborah Mason, “The Rape of the Lock”.
-Recent concerto soloists with us include Gerry Reuter, oboe; Artur Kaganovskiy, violin; Miho Zaitsu, cello; Makiko Hirata, piano; Victoria Mushkatkol, piano; Vadim Lando, clarinet; Melanie Genin, harp; and Nilko Andreas Guarin, guitar.
+Recent concerto soloists with us include Gerry Reuter, oboe; Artur Kaganovskiy, violin; Miho Zaitsu, cello; Makiko Hirata, piano; Victoria Mushkatkol, piano; Vadim Lando, clarinet; Melanie Genin, harp; Nilko Andreas Guarin, guitar; and Christine Lyons, soprano.

 We have received rave reviews for our work.
 Our performances have been described as “powerful, kinetic performance,” having “precision and enthusiastic fervor,” “determined focus,” and being “positively joyous”.

-Our concerts have been supported by the Church for All Nations, West Park Presbyterian, Saint Peters Lutheran, and by many generous individuals.
+Our concerts have been supported by the Church for All Nations, West Park Presbyterian, Saint Peters Lutheran Church on Lexington Avenue, and by many generous individuals.
 For our 2016-17 season we performed in the beautiful space at Saint Peter’s in midtown.

 Spectrum Symphony of New York, Inc., was incorporated in New York in June 2013, and acquired federal tax-exempt 501(C)3 status in September, 2015.
 We welcome your tax-deductible contributions.